Deep-Co-Training/Deep-Co-Training/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the repo you plan to work on.
+Go to the project repo page and use the Fork button.
+This will create a copy of the repo, under your username.
+2. Clone down the repo to your local system. (`git clone git@github.com:your-user-name/project-name.git`)
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create a new branch to hold your work. (`git checkout -b new-branch-name`)
+4. Work on your new code.
+Write and run tests.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes. (`git add -A` `git commit -m "commit message here"`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+6. Push your changes to your GitHub repo. (`git push origin branch-name`)
-5. Open a Pull Request
+7. Open a Pull Request (PR).
+Go to the original project repo on GitHub.
+There will be a message about your recently pushed branch, asking if you would like to open a pull request.
+Follow the prompts, compare across repositories, and submit the PR.
+This will send an email to the committers.
+You may want to consider sending an email to the mailing list for more visibility.
+8. Maintainers and other contributors will review your PR.
+Please participate in the conversation, and try to make any requested changes.
+Once the PR is approved, the code will be merged.

 <!-- LICENSE -->